role-model/ecoEvoTheoryCourse/README.md

 ### In class: Lotka-Volterra

 Activities
-- foo
-- bar
+- play with Lotka-Volterra model with RoLE
+- figure out critera for stability

 ### Video: Competitive coexistence and environmental filtering

-Activities
-- foo
-- bar
+Topics
+- niche differences, competitive differences
+- go over the literature
+- show how we can do this in RoLE

 ### In class: Competitive coexistence and environmental filtering

 Activities
-- foo
-- bar
+- play with competition and filtering in RoLE
+- figure out how species richness responds to competition and filtering compared to neutral theory

 ### Video: Networks and random matrix theory

-Activities
-- foo
+Topics
+- interaction types besides competition
-- bar
+- networks
+- putting all that together in random matrices

 ### In class: Networks and random matrix theory

 Activities
-- foo
-- bar
+- play with random matrix model?

 ## Module: Model fitting with traditional statistics